Hedgeturd/ep-team-repo/README.md

 > ## Repository Rules
 > All Website Project related code goes into "Software>Source".<br>
 > The Root of "Source" is where all "Login/Register" related items will go.<br>
-> The "SignedIn" Directory is where all of the "Dashboard" related itmes will go.<br>
+> The "SignedIn" Directory is where all of the "Dashboard" related items will go.<br>

 > [!IMPORTANT]
 > ## Code Location Change